HohShenYien/portfolio-v2/content/project/coffeeathome.md

 </div>

 Coffee At Home is an **experimental journey with Starbucks at home** held by none other than Starbucks.
-As of January 2022, there are **more than 9,000 users** have registered and joined this event with the website.
+As of January 2022, **more than 9,000 users** have registered and joined this event with the website.

 <post-image img="https://i.imgur.com/J8tksS2h.jpg" lazy="https://i.imgur.com/J8tksS2t.jpg">
 Coffee At Home event at Queensbay Mall (source: <h-link href="https://penangfoodie.com/starbucks-is-giving-away-free-coffee-from-a-pop-up-store-at-queensbay-mall/">Penang Foodie</h-link>)